Privacy Policy

 - Staff identity (

 currentStaffMember) — name and email of the merchant staff member currently using the Quay admin UI.
-Used solely to display "who made this change" in the in-app audit log. - Shop name and address — for sender identity in future reminder emails (V1.1; not used today).
+Used to show "who made this change" in the in-app audit log, and to name the person who placed an order in a blocked-order record — which means it can travel to Telegram in an alert if you have connected a chat (Sections 4 and 6). - Shop name and address — for sender identity in future reminder emails (V1.1; not used today).

 3. Data we write back to Shopify